contagon/handbook/handbook/12-primary.md

 Children may not complete Primary before January of the year they turn 12.
 Nor may young men be ordained deacons before that time.

-### 12.1.4 Singing Time
+### 12.1.5 Singing Time

 Singing time helps children feel Heavenly Father’s love and learn about His plan of happiness.
 As children sing about gospel principles, the Holy Ghost testifies of their truthfulness.
 The words and music will stay in the children’s minds and hearts throughout their lives.

 Singing time is different from class time.
 During singing time, children learn as they actively engage in singing.
 Primary music leaders teach gospel principles, but they do so primarily through music.

 The Primary presidency and music leader select songs for each month to reinforce gospel principles the children are learning in their classes and at home.
-Songs that reinforce these principles are also suggested in [Come, Follow Me—For Primary.]
+Songs that reinforce these principles are also suggested in [Come, Follow Me].

 For more information, see “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation].”
-See also [12.2.1.2] and [12.3.4] in this handbook.
+See also [12.1.6] and [12.3.4] in this handbook.

-### 12.1.5 Nursery

-Nursery helps children 18 months to 3 years feel Heavenly Father’s love and learn about His plan of happiness.

-Nursery leaders love, teach, and minister to the children.
-They also ensure their safety and well-being.

-At least two people should be called for each nursery class.
-If the nursery leaders are not husband and wife, they should be the same gender.
-Nursery leaders ensure the safety and well-being of the children.
+### 12.1.6 Children’s Sacrament Meeting Presentation

+The annual children’s sacrament meeting presentation is held during the last few months of the year.
+The children present what they have learned at home and at church during the year.
+They help the congregation focus on Heavenly Father, the Savior, and Their teachings.

+The Primary presidency and music leader prayerfully plan the presentation.
+The bishopric gives direction.
+Children may sing, give talks, and share stories, scriptures, or testimonies.

+[[AO]] The presentation may take all or part of the meeting time after the sacrament.
+Units with few children may invite children’s family members to participate.

+Because of the sacredness of sacrament meeting, the presentation should not include visuals, costumes, or media presentations.

+For more information, see “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation]” in Come, Follow Me.

+### 12.1.7 Temple and Priesthood Preparation Meeting

+Parents have the primary responsibility to teach their children about the temple and the priesthood.
+To support them, the Primary presidency plans a Temple and Priesthood Preparation meeting each year.
+The bishopric gives direction.
+The meeting is for children in the Valiant 10 class.
+Parents are invited.
+This meeting has the following purposes:

+* Help children understand priesthood purposes, responsibilities, and blessings.
+* Help children participate in temple and family history work and prepare to make and keep sacred covenants.
+* Help boys prepare to receive the Aaronic Priesthood.
+* Help children prepare to receive a temple recommend.

+The meeting may be held during Primary on Sunday, at another time on Sunday, or at a different time.
+A member of the bishopric conducts.
+At least one member of the Primary presidency attends.

+[[AO]] If a unit has few children, the meeting may be held under the direction of the stake presidency.
+Some or all of the wards in the stake meet together.

-Nursery lasts the entire time scheduled for Primary.
-For more information, see [12.1.3] and [12.3.5].
+For more information, see [Temple and Priesthood Preparation] on ChurchofJesusChrist.org.

 ## 12.2 Participating in God’s Work of Salvation and Exaltation